camillefrayssinhes/thepandassurfers.github.io/index.md

 We start with some precursory data visualization to provide a feeling for the data we are working with and to present some first insights.

-The original <a href="https://dl.acm.org/doi/10.1145/3437963.3441760"> Quotebank data set </a> consists of 178 million speaker-attributed quotations that were extracted from 196 million English news articles crawled from over 377 thousand web domains between August 2008 and April 2020.
+The original <a href="https://zenodo.org/record/4277311#.YbxD5Swo9pQ"> Quotebank data set </a> consists of 178 million speaker-attributed quotations that were extracted from 196 million English news articles crawled from over 377 thousand web domains between August 2008 and April 2020.
 This extensive data set does not enable us to directly investigate the reciprocal relationships between the fluctuations of the Apple stock market and media coverage related to this company.
 Instead, in order to have a great preview of **Apple mentions in the media**, we filter out any quotes that are not related to the company, the products or its direction board.
-We will then analyse to what extent Apple is mentioned according to time in the media, who are the speakers talking about this company and the way they are talking about it.
+We will then analyse to what extent Apple is mentioned according to time in the media, the influence of the sentiments expressed in the quotes and the impact of the notoriety of the speakers talking about this company on the stock market.

 ### How does the media coverage of Apple evolve over time?